hellogreg/pstv/pstv.md

 ![PSTV Store](images/article/storeShot.jpg)

 Like the homescreen, the store needs a complete overhaul to make it more controller-friendly.
+Again, most of its problems result from not having been redesigned from its Vita roots.
+I won't cover everything I'd upgrade here (maybe that'll be my next project!), but here's a list of some suggestions I'd prioritize in the PSTV version of the store:

-(Unlike the homescreen, I haven't designed a prototype for it, yet.)
-Some of the most important sections -- like the Search area at the top right, and the ellipses at the bottom right -- are the most difficult to access.
-When they can be tapped on a touchscreen, that's not a big deal.
+- Some of the most important sections of the store -- like the Search area at the top right, and the ellipses at the bottom right -- are the most difficult to access.
+They're well-placed for touchscreen access.
 But scrolling and maneuvering around the screen in all directions with a controller to find them is a pain.

-The simplest solution would be to have a left-hand menu, like the other TV-based PlayStation consoles.
-You always know going left takes you back a level in the hierarchy.
+The simplest solution may be to place the store's various sections in a hierarchical, left-hand menu, like the other TV-based PlayStation consoles.

-A few other store suggestions:
+- Use the store's screen real estate more efficiently.
+The Vita needs elements to be large enough for accurate finger taps on a small screen.
+But on the PSTV, text and tappable areas can be reduced in size, allowing room for more content.
+- Organize the "PS Vita Games" section by some means other than long lists (A-K, L-Z), which is great for inertial touchscreen scrolling, but cumbersome with a controller.
 - My download list should only show titles that can be played on the PSTV.
 It does me no good to scroll through dozens (hundreds?) of my other PlayStation games, apps, etc. to see the small percentage that I actually can use on this system.
 - Make a link on the store's homepage that, when followed, shows free games and discounts for PlayStation Plus users.
-It's near impossible to find them, now.
+There's currently no way to single out this content.
 - Only offer titles that can actually be played on the PSTV.
 For example, *Touch My Katamari* can be searched, bought, and downloaded.
 But it won't play.
 I'm sure I'm not the only person who's bought something that wasn't even compatible.
+- If you choose a game from the Store's LiveArea tab (e.g, Oreshika: Tainted Bloodlines), you may be brought to a page in the store where you can view the game's description, but can't actually buy the game!

 ### Streamline launching and leaving apps.